-These tutorials will run you through how to use MoveIt! with your robot.
-It is assumed that you have already configured MoveIt! for your robot - check the list of robots running MoveIt! to see whether MoveIt! is already available for your robot.
-Otherwise, skip to the tutorial on Setting up MoveIt! for your robot.
-If you just want to test MoveIt!, use the PR2 as your quick-start robot.
+These tutorials will step you through using MoveIt! with your robot.
+It is assumed the robot you are working with has already been configured to work with MoveIt! - check the list of robots running MoveIt! to see whether MoveIt! is already available for your robot.
+Otherwise, skip to the “Integration with a New Robot” tutorials, below.
+If you just want to quickly try MoveIt!, use the default Panda robot as your quick-start demo.

 Before attempting to integrate a new robot with MoveIt!, check whether your robot has already been setup (see the list of robots running MoveIt!).
 Otherwise, follow the tutorials in this section to integrate your robot with MoveIt! (and share your results on the MoveIt! mailing list)

 Major contributors to the MoveIt! tutorials are listed in chronological order: Sachin Chitta, Dave Hershberger, Acorn Pooley, Dave Coleman, Michael Gorner, Francisco Suarez, Mike Lautman.
 Help us improve these docs and we’ll be happy to include you here also!